 - Acetaminophen-induced liver toxicity

 - Gastroesophageal reflux disease (GERD)

 - Arteriosclerosis (hardening/loss of elasticity in the arteries)

 Healthy Diet is a Must for GERD Prevention

 As with virtually anything related to health, a very healthy diet is essential to preventing and treating GERD.
 Below are some tips:

-- Eat smaller portions of food 4-6 times throughout the day.
+- Eat smaller portions of organic food 4-6 times throughout the day.
 Eat slowly and chew your food thoroughly.
 Try to eat when your mind is at rest.
 Avoid meals when you are emotionally upset.